 “You hate America.”
 Any criticism means you hate America.
 And they think that shuts down the argument.
 They think they’ve won.
 It’s curious how this particular brand of American exceptionalism insists it’s only special when (because?) the world hates it.

 These people are simply unelectable from a liberal standpoint.
-There’s no such thing as a perfect politician but there’s an astronomical gulf between “I’d rather he was better on X” and “given his way he’ll strip your family of food and healthcare, raise your taxes, eliminate your safety net, remove your workplace protections, dissolve your marriage, and make your sexuality/gender identity illegal.”
+There’s no such thing as a perfect politician.
+But there’s an astronomical gulf between “I wish he was better on X” and “given his way he’ll strip your family of food and healthcare, raise your taxes, eliminate your safety net, remove your workplace protections, dissolve your marriage, and make your sexuality/gender identity illegal.”

 On the flip side, conservatives don’t trust anyone outside their bubble anymore.
 And that bubble gets smaller and more extreme by the minute.
 Gone are the days when Fox News was all we had to contend with.
 Now half of them think Fox News is part of the “liberal agenda” and InfoWars is speaking truth to power.